Awards (Belmont, Aylmer, Dorchester Blazers)

 U18AA

-Hayden exemplifies the true spirit of citizenship both on and off the ice, embodying qualities of dependability, service, and leadership within our community and BADGHA.
-As captain of the U18AA Blazers, she has consistently demonstrated unwavering commitment and outstanding skills, leading her team with dedication and tenacity.
-Beyond her athletic achievements, Hayden's contributions extend to her role as a compassionate and supportive teammate, always willing to lend an ear and offer assistance
+Isabelle embodies the qualities of dependability, service, and leadership within our Blazer community.
+As a leader of the U18AA Blazers, she has consistently demonstrated unwavering commitment and outstanding skills, leading her team with dedication and tenacity.
+Beyond her athletic achievements, Izzy's contributions extend to her role as a supportive teammate, always willing to do what is asked to make her teammates better.

 Best Playmaker in memory of Howard Row